SafetyDocs enables you to easily manage PSMF documents by allowing you to:

 Start the PSMF Binder Review

-1. In the Workflow State Change menu (Workflow-State-Button) on the Action Bar, select Start PSMF Approval.
+1. From the Workflow Actions menu (Workflow-State-Button), select Start PSMF Review & Approval.

 • PSMF Reviewer